 - Engineering: Computer Engineering undergraduate students, Cybersecurity Master of Engineering, Software Master of Engineering, Electrical and Computer Engineering Master of Engineering, Robotics Master of Engineering, Cybersecurity Online, Cybersecurity Graduate Certificate in Engineering, Software Graduate Certificate in Engineering, Robotics Graduate Certificate in Engineering

 - The Science Academy: Graduate Certificate in Data Science, Masters of Professional Studies in Data Science and Analytics, Masters of Professional Studies in Machine Learning

 Computer Science Alumni are invited to attend the fair.
-In order to attend you will need to create a Careers4Terps alumni account in order to register. https://careers.umd.edu/careers4terps
+In order to register and attend, you will need to create a Careers4Terps alumni account. https://careers.umd.edu/careers4terps